Location: Northeastern British Columbia, about 37 kilometers from

 two and a half hours of the hike.

-1. We are in Hudson's Hope, following the arrow to
+1. We are Southbound on Highway 29 in Hudson's Hope, following the arrow to

-W.A.C Bennett dam.
-On the far left is Fas Gas (last chance to fuel up).
+W.A.C.
+Bennett Dam.
+On the far left is Fas Gas (the last chance to fuel

-need to drive straight on Canyon Drive to get to Butler Ridge Provincial
+need to drive straight onto Canyon Drive to get to Butler Ridge Provincial

 Hudson's Hope BC Canada

 2. About 15 kilometers later, there is a split.

 Coordinates: N 56⁰01.743' W 122⁰07.991'.
 Going straight would lead to the

 dam in a few kilometers.
 Turning right onto Twelve Mile Road would lead

 Canyon Road at Twelve Mile Road Near Hudson's Hope British Columbia